-Cases of acute sinusitis usually get better on their own, without the use of antibiotics.
-Your doctor may prescribe an antibiotic if you have certain symptoms.
-Even if you begin to feel better, take all of the drugs that your doctor has prescribed.
+In most cases, acute sinusitis will get better without the use of antibiotics.
+Your doctor may prescribe an antibiotic if you have specific symptoms.
+It is important to take all antibiotics as prescribed, even when you are feeling better.

 Possible side effects include: Allergic reactions, such as rash, itchy skin, difficulty breathingDiarrheaNausea, vomiting, stomach upsetDecreased effectiveness of oral contraceptives—talk with your doctor about another form of contraception while you are taking these medications